HuyKNg/codepath-prework/README.md

 The following **optional** features are implemented:

-* [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial (change color of the heading, add a strike counter)
+* [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial (add a strike counter)
 * [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [ ] More than 4 functional game buttons
 * [x] Playback speeds up on each turn